Weapons (2025 film): Casting

-Between May and July 2023, Pedro Pascal, Renate Reinsve, Brian Tyree Henry, Austin Abrams, Tom Burke, and June Diane Raphael were cast in the film.
-Production was delayed by the 2023 Hollywood labor disputes, which created schedule conflicts for Pascal, Reinsve, Henry, and Burke.
+In May 2023, Pedro Pascal and Renate Reinsve were announced as part of the cast.
+Cregger later confirmed that the original cast included Pascal and Reinsve alongside Brian Tyree Henry and Austin Abrams.
+Production was delayed by the 2023 Hollywood labor disputes, which created schedule conflicts for the four actors, particularly for Pascal who had several projects lined up.

 In February 2024, Josh Brolin replaced Pascal.
-In April, Julia Garner and Alden Ehrenreich replaced Reinsve and Burke.
-In May, Amy Madigan and Cary Christopher joined the cast, and Benedict Wong replaced Brian Tyree Henry.
+In April, Julia Garner and Alden Ehrenreich were cast in the film.
+In May, Benedict Wong, Amy Madigan, Austin Abrams, Cary Christopher and June Diane Raphael joined the cast.
+Abrams was the only cast member from the original cast to remain in the final film, explaining, "I loved the part and I didn't wanna let it go.
+So I just really held on 'cause I really wanted to do it."

 The importance of Gladys' character necessitated the correct casting for that role.
 Cregger recalled liking Madigan's performance in Field of Dreams (1989), and believed she would give a great performance after spotting her in a list of potential casting choices.
 According to him, Madigan "saved" the film.
 When discussing the character, he stated that he gave her two options as to Gladys's origin: one where she was a regular person using witchcraft to prevent her dying from an incurable condition, and one where she was instead an immortal creature performing an approximate simulacrum of a human being, but that he did not ask her which one she chose.

-Filming
+Filming and post-production

-Principal photography took place in Atlanta in May 2024 and wrapped in July 2024.
+Principal photography took place in the Atlanta area in May 2024 and wrapped in July 2024.
 The Maybrook Elementary School location was in Tucker, Georgia.
 According to Time Out, on the busiest days of filming, 170 children were involved.
-Child labor coordinators were enlisted to keep the kids engaged when not filming.
+Child labor coordinators were enlisted to keep the kids engaged outside of filming.
 The gas station scenes were filmed over the course of three days at a BP gas station and convenience store in Covington, Georgia.

-Post-production

 The film initially ended with a silent shot of Matthew.
 After it received negative reactions at a test screening, a voiceover from the child narrator was added.

 Music

 The soundtrack to Weapons was released by WaterTower Music on August 1, 2025.
-The soundtrack contains 36 tracks composed by Ryan Holladay, Hays Holladay, and the director Zach Cregger.
+The soundtrack contains 36 tracks composed by Ryan Holladay, Hays Holladay and Cregger himself.
 Additionally, the opening sequence of the film features the song "Beware of Darkness" by George Harrison and the end credits feature the song "Under the Porch" by MGMT.
+The protagonist Justine also, briefly, plays the song "Gotta Get Up" by Harry Nilsson on her cell phone speaker.